praneshvittal/capistranotuts/README.md

 puts "#{fetch(:input)}"
 ```

-`ask` is a method that takes 2 arguments.
+`ask` is a method that can take 2 arguments.
 One is the variable that you store the user input and the other is the text to display.

 ### Using Capistrano with Ruby  ###

 To keep your code DRY it is a good idea to extract code into functions.

-Here is an arbitary example to show you what you can do:
+Here is an arbitary example to show you what can be done:

 ```ruby